Key Takeaways

 Not all retaliation is obvious.
 Watch for these patterns:

-Employers often wait a few months, then fire you for something minor (a single late arrival, a policy technicality) that they would have ignored before you complained.
+4. Pretextual Termination Some employers wait a few months, then fire the employee for something minor, such as a single late arrival or a policy technicality, that would have been ignored before the complaint.
 Courts call this "pretext."

 How to Prove Retaliation in Oklahoma